Whoaa512/starred/README.md

 - [tobi/try](https://github.com/tobi/try) - fresh directories for every vibe
 - [winapps-org/winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
 Hard fork of https://github.com/Fmstrat/
 - [luchina-gabriel/OSX-PROXMOX](https://github.com/luchina-gabriel/OSX-PROXMOX) - Voilà, install macOS on ANY Computer!
 This is really and magic easiest way!
 PVE 7.XX ~ 8.XX Support and macOS High Sierra ~ macOS Sequoia Support.
-- [peterkrueck/Claude-Code-Development-Kit](https://github.com/peterkrueck/Claude-Code-Development-Kit) - Handle context at scale - my custom Claude Code workflow including hooks, mcp and sub agents
+- [peterkrueck/Claude-Code-Development-Kit](https://github.com/peterkrueck/Claude-Code-Development-Kit) - Claude Code Workflow for beginners & intermediate users.
+Tutorial and Installer included
 - [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
 It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit app
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [pkgxdev/mash](https://github.com/pkgxdev/mash) - Mash up millions of open source packages into monstrously powerful scripts